GabrielGrabalos/GabrielGrabalos/README.md

 ## ✨ Fun Facts

-- I have a great love for telling and creating stories.
+- I am a lover of lasagna and enjoy cooking it.
-- I participated and won a short-film competition.
+- I participated and won a short-film competition with the short film "Psicólogo."
+The theme was free!
-- I am a lasagna lover and love to cook
+- I have a great love for storytelling and creating stories.
+I believe this passion helps me create apps that feel like a journey!
-- I once practiced Kung-Fu...
-Yes, when I was 8 years old, but it happened. 〜(￣▽￣〜)
+- I once practiced Kung-Fu when I was 8 years old, but it happened. 〜(￣▽￣〜)

-## 📊 GitHub Stats
+## 📊 My Contributions

 ![My GitHub Stats](https://github-readme-stats.vercel.app/api?username=GabrielGrabalos&show_icons=true&theme=radical)